 One of the related osteoporosis definitions is this continuous process of breaking down/rebuilding bone which is called remodeling.
 Basically, the idea is to have this “breaking bone down/making new bone” process be in BALANCE as it is when we were younger.

 It’s when the osteoclasts are going faster than the osteoblasts that osteoporosis is happening.
 One other of the osteoporosis definitions is for Osteoporosis Symptoms.
 They don’t really become apparent until the disease has already significantly progressed.

 A common symptom would be in the case where a minor accident causes a unexpected FRACTURE.
 Common fractures are in the hips, spine, and arms.

 SHORTER HEIGHT means osteoporosis is more advanced.
 COMPRESSION FRACTURES in the vertebrae can cause a number of related health problems and be painful.
 TOOTH LOSS due to a weaker jawbone structure is another osteoporosis symptom.

 One of the most important osteoporosis definitions is called the t-score.
 The t-score osteoporosis is the measurement of bone density as it compares to a 30-year old premenopausal woman (around 30 is when our bones are the strongest).

-A negative t-score means bone has been lost.
-Read a more detailed explanation of t score osteoporosis here.
+A negative t-score below a -1.0 means bone has been lost.
+Read a more detailed explanation of the t score osteoporosis definition number explained.